Ritviz

-Ritviz was featured on Forbes Indias 30 Under 30 list and on one of the digital covers of the Grazia Indias Cool List in 2021.
+He was featured on Forbes Indias 30 Under 30 list and on one of the digital covers of the Grazia Indias Cool List in 2021.

 Early life

-Ritviz Srivastava was born in Darbhanga, Bihar to Pranay Prasoon, a banker in the department of Foreign Exchange at ICICI Bank in Pune and Anvita Bharti, the Head of the Department of Performing Arts at Delhi Public School Pune, Maharashtra, who also plays the tabla.
-This resulted in an exposure to music from an early age.

-Ritviz grew up in Pune.
+Ritviz Srivastava was born in Darbhanga, Bihar.
+He grew up in Pune.
 He started learning music when he was 8 years old, and went on to be tutored by Uday Bhawalkar in the Dhrupad subgenre of Hindustani Music.
 He composed his first song at the age of 11.

 Career

-Following the release of his debut EP, Yuv in 2016, Ritviz released his second EP Ved three years later which was preceded by the hit single "Udd Gaye".
+Following the release of his debut EP, Yuv in 2016, Ritviz released his second EP, Ved, three years later, which was preceded by the hit single "Udd Gaye", whose music video was released through AIB's YouTube channel.
 He then made a remix version of Nucleya's track "Lights", from the 2016 album "Raja Baja", a remix of Major Lazer's "Light It Up", of which Ritviz made the Diwali version which features his voice as well as production in 2019.
+Ritviz also collaborated with Seedhe Maut on the track "Chalo Chalein" for the Bacardi Sessions in 2019, which received rave reviews.
+In an interview with The Bridge Chronicle, they even teased a collaboration album with the singer, but it never saw the light of day and was eventually scrapped.
 In May 2020, he was featured on the remix of Lauv's "Modern Loneliness".
-In the following year, Ritviz released another EP, Dev, preceded by "Liggi", he then followed it up with a collaborative EP Baaraat along with Nucleya.
+In the following year, Ritviz released another EP, Dev, preceded by "Liggi", he then followed it up with a collaborative EP, Baaraat, along with Nucleya.
 The four track EP was accompanied by a series of NFT.